How to Prepare For a Recession

 3. Practice trading on an easy to use, fast and secure trading platform

-The world's most popular trading platform is MetaTrader (MetaTrader 4, MetaTrader 5, and MetaTrader WebTrader) which Admirals users can download for FREE.
+The world's most popular trading platform is MetaTrader (MetaTrader 4, MetaTrader 5, and MetaTrader WebTrader) which Admiral Markets users can download for FREE.
 Whether you are trading on a PC, Mac, Android or iOS system you can access the MetaTrader suite of trading platforms and enjoy superior charting features, a wide range of asset classes to trade on, free market data and news as well as a wide range of technical and fundamental trading indicators.

 When preparing to trade the financial markets during a recession, it is important to already know how to use your trading platform, how to access different markets and how to place a live trade.
 This is because a lot of investors and traders will be scrambling to adjust and manage their portfolios appropriately, which can lead to markets moving very fast.
 You certainly don't want to be slowed down figuring out how to open up your trading platform!